 St. Libory is a tiny town located in the state of Nebraska.
 With a population of 241 people and just one neighborhood, St. Libory is the 197th largest community in Nebraska.
-St. Libory has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+St. Libory has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-St. Libory is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. Libory is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, St. Libory is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in St. Libory who work in office and administrative support (10.87%), sales jobs (10.87%), and healthcare suport services (10.87%).

-The percentage of people in St. Libory with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.80% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in St. Libory is quite a bit lower than the national average among all cities of 21.84%: just 10.80% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in St. Libory in 2022 was $26,695, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,780 for a family of four.